VueTorrent/vuetorrent-backend/README.md

 - `GET /config`: Retrieve all key-value pairs from the configuration file
 - `GET /config/:key`: Retrieve the value of a specific key
 - `PUT /config/:key`: Update or create key-value pairs in the configuration file
+- `DELETE /config/:key`: Delete a pair in the configuration file

 ## Installation